matthew-hollick/openfire-metrics/tools/openfire_api/README.md

 # OpenFire API Modules

 This directory contains Python modules for interacting with the OpenFire REST API.
-These modules are designed to be used by the command-line tools in the parent directory.

 ## Licensing